-Anyway, since my teens I worked as model, basic fashion catalogue stuff, nothing sordid, but now I am getting on a bit I decided it was time to do something else with my life and make some major changes.
+Anyway, since my teens I worked as model, basic fashion catalogue stuff, but now I am getting on a bit I decided it was time to do something else with my life and make some major changes.

 Firstly, I decided I wanted to return to study, but not having much of an academic background I couldn’t get a place on the course I was interested in, ‘The History of Art, Architecture, and Design’ unless I could show I was able to do research and essay writing.
 To do that I decided to research the history of Theraton, the town I am living in, I will probably share some of that research on this blog.

 Secondly, I decided it was time to get my own home.
-I am thirty-seven and I have never lived on my own.
+I am in my late thirties and I have never lived on my own.
 As a teen I lived in various shared flats and houses with the other young women I was working with.
 They all eventually moved out to live with boy friends, or to live nearer a better job, go abroad, that sort of thing.
-Anyway, I am now living with a couple of twenty somethings, Fran and Ingrid, in a shared town house rental.
+Anyway, I am currently living with a couple of twenty somethings, Fran and Ingrid, in a shared town house rental.
 Though they are lovely friends I think I am really getting a bit old for a house share.
 (I did try living with a boyfriend once, only for a couple of weeks before that went very wrong!
 What is it with men?
 I can’t see what people see in them!)

 I have been sensible with my money (thanks Mum and Dad) and have some savings, and I can afford to put down a deposit on a place of my own, but I also need a more regular income for the mortgage.

 That leads to…